NyanoNyan/Data_Science_-_Analysis_Projects/README.md

 # 4) Decision Trees and Random Forest Project **(Jupyter Notebook)**
 - Data set is from publically available data from LendingClub.com.
 This will include loan data.

-# 5) Data Analysis on Personal Pomodoro data from Forest app **(Jupyter Notebook)
-- This data set is my own personal data from https://www.forestapp.cc/.
-- Data from 2018 will be used for analysis.

 # 6) Data Analysis on Personal Samsung Health Data **(Jupyter Notebook)** **(Ongoing project)**